Agricultural Marketing Service.

 (i)(1) Importer means any person who enters, or withdraws from warehouse, cotton for consumption in the customs territory of the United States and who, during a 12-month period ending no later than 90 days prior to the conduct of the referendum, imported Upland cotton, and

 (2) the term import means any such entry.

 (j) Order means the Cotton Research and Promotion Order.

 (k) Person means any individual 18 years of age or older, or any partnership, corporation, association, or any other entity.

-(l) Producer means any person who shares in a cotton crop, or in the proceeds thereof, as an owner of the farm, cash tenant, landlord of a share tenant, share tenant, or sharecropper, that planted the cotton during the representative period.
+(l) Producer means any person who shares in a cotton crop, or in the proceeds thereof, as an owner of the Start Printed Page 51071farm, cash tenant, landlord of a share tenant, share tenant, or sharecropper, that planted the cotton during the representative period.

 (m) Representative Period means the period designated by the Secretary pursuant to section 8 of the Act (7 U.S.C.
 2107).

 (n) Secretary means the Secretary of Agriculture or any other officer or employee of the Department of Agriculture to whom there has heretofore been delegated, or to whom there may be hereafter be delegated, the authority to act in the Secretary's stead.